antonfirsov/docs/2015/11-fx-retiring-support-reminder/fx-retiring-support-reminder.md

 **_Microsoft products such as Exchange Server, SQL Server, Dynamics CRM, SharePoint, and Lync are built on top of .NET.
 Do I need to make any updates to these products if they are using .NET 4, 4.5 or 4.5.1?_**

 Newer versions of products such as Exchange, SQL Server, Dynamics CRM, Sharepoint, and Lync are based on the .NET 4 or .NET 4.5.
-Since .NET 4.5.2 is a compatible, in-place update on top of the .NET 4, 4.5, and 4.5.1 even a large software application such as Exchange that was built using .NET 4 will continue to run without any changes when the .NET is updated from .NET 4 or .NET 4.5 to .NET 4.5.2.
-That said we recommend you validate your deployment by updating .NET to .NET 4.5.2 in a QA/pre-production environment first before rolling this out to a production environment.
+Even a large software application such as Exchange that was built using .NET 4 will continue to run without any changes when it runs on .NET 4.5.2 or later.
+That said, we recommend you validate your deployment by updating .NET to .NET 4.5.2 in a QA/pre-production environment first before rolling this out to a production environment.

 **_How will I get this update in Windows Azure Guest operation system (Guest OS)?_**